Jean Loring: Mental breakdown

 Jean suffered a mental breakdown as revealed in the 2004 miniseries Identity Crisis.
 Wanting to resume her relationship with Ray, she came to believe that the surest way to do this was to endanger the loved one of another superhero.
 She believed that this would send all of the superheroes, including Ray, running back to their spouses and other relatives.
-Jean used one of Ray's old costumes to shrink down and enter the brain of Sue Dibny, the Elongated Man's wife.
-She attempted to cause a minor stroke but accidentally applied too much pressure to Dibny's brain and killed her.
-Jean panicked and used a flamethrower in an attempt to destroy Sue's body before escaping.
-Unbeknownst to even Sue's husband, Sue had been pregnant.
+Jean uses one of Ray's old costumes to shrink down and enter the brain of Sue Dibny, the Elongated Man's wife.
+She attempts to cause a minor stroke, but accidentally applies too much pressure and kills Sue.

 Jean attempted to divert suspicion away from herself by faking an attack on her own life.
 She then sent out several mysterious death threats to others such as Lois Lane to make everyone think that there was a serial killer on the loose who was targeting the loved ones of superheroes.
-These events caused the superhero community to launch a massive investigation to identify the killer, which resulted in the death of Firestorm at the hands of the Shadow Thief.
-In the final stage of her plan, Jean set up Captain Boomerang to attack Jack Drake, the father of Tim Drake, the third Robin.
-Jean had a gun sent to Jack so that he would be able to kill Boomerang in self-defense.
-Jean's hope was that afterward, everyone would believe that Boomerang had been the killer.
-Unfortunately for Jean, she miscalculated again and the situation ended in tragedy, with Jack and Boomerang killing each other.
+These events caused the superhero community to launch a massive investigation to identify the killer.
+In the final stage of her plan, Jean sends Captain Boomerang to attack Jack Drake, who kills him before dying.

 As Jean had originally planned, Ray returned to her.
 However, during a conversation with Ray about the deaths of Jack and Boomerang, Jean accidentally incriminated herself by asking about the "Protect Yourself" note that was sent to Jack along with the gun, something that she should not have known about as Batman had removed the note from the crime scene before reporters had arrived.
 Caught in her lie, Jean confessed everything, and Ray had her institutionalized at Arkham Asylum.